mr152here/hexegg/docs/MANUAL.md

 - ENTER - execute command
 - UP - select a previous command from history
 - DOWN - select a next command from history
-- BACKSPACE - delete last character from the command
+- BACKSPACE - delete previous character from the user string
+- DEL - delete current character from the user string
+- TAB - autocomplete command or show current command hints/possibilities

 Next is a list of available commands, their parameters, and their descriptions.
-The parameters in [] are optional, the parameters in <> are mandatory, and the parameters in {} have a predefined default value.
+The parameters in [] are optional, the parameters in <> are mandatory, and the parameters in {} have predefined default values.
 If not stated otherwise, all parameters must be specified in order.
 If the {default} parameter is in front of another non-default parameter, it cannot be skipped.
-You can specify command by typing its full name (e.g. *findallstrings*) or (if any) by typing its sort name (e.g. *fas*).
+You can specify command by typing its full name (e.g. *findallstrings*) or by typing its sort name (e.g. *fas*).

 #### Command list

 *quit*
 *q*
-> closes all files; for each modified file, asks whether to save it and then exits.
+> closes all files.
+For each modified file, asks whether to save it and then exits.

 *quit!*
 *q!*